Tuition Assistance Program (TAP)

 - not exceed the income limitations established for the program;

-- enroll in a minimum of 12 credits that are ALL applicable to the degree, declared major (and minor, specialization, or concentration, if applicable), DEC or skill requirements.
-Student must earn a letter grade in the course; student cannot G/P/NC or withdraw from a course that is considered to be a part of these 12 credits;
+- enroll as a full-time student taking twelve or more credits applicable toward the degree program (official declared first or second major) and DEC or SBC requirements, per semester to receive TAP or NYS Scholarships; Student must earn a letter grade in the course; student cannot G/P/NC or withdraw from a course that is considered to be a part of these 12 credits;

 - Graduated from a New York High School, GED Diploma is acceptable, have an Associates Degree from a United States College, or take and pass an Ability to Benefit Exam;